 Lincoln Hills Cares places an emphasis on personal growth opportunities offered by the great outdoors, providing those who might not otherwise have such an opportunity to connect with nature.
-While personal and professional growth is a foremost priority in Smith’s work through Lincoln Hills Cares, the preservation of the environment is not neglected.
-Fund II Foundation, of which Smith is the founding director and President, works to protect the environment, expand access to parks and connect young people with outdoor recreation so they may reap the physical and psychological benefits of nature.
-In 2019, Smith personally donated $560,000 to Morehouse College to help develop a new on campus park that will provide an
+Yet, Smith’s work to preserve and provide access to the environment is not limited to Lincoln Hills Cares.
+Fund II Foundation, of which Smith is the founding director and President, works to protect the environment, expand access to parks and connect young people with outdoor recreational opportunities.

+Smith supports a wide array of additional philanthropic causes, including health care, education, civil rights, career access and financial literacy.
+Over the course of his career, Smith has created academic and career opportunities at his alma maters.
 In 2016, Smith provided a $20 million donation to Cornell’s chemical engineering school, which was aptly named the Robert Frederick Smith School of Chemical and Biomolecular Engineering.
-This gift, along with an additional $10 million to fund the Robert Frederick Smith Tech Scholars Program, works to support African American and females with their career goals within the STEM field.
-In 2017, Smith granted Columbia Business School a $15 million contribution to the institution’s $500 million fundraising goal to build new state-of-the-art campuses in Manhattanville.
+This gift, along with an additional $10 million to fund the Robert Frederick Smith Tech Scholars Program, works to support underserved and underrepresented students with their career goals within the STEM field.
+In 2017, Smith granted Columbia Business School a $15 million contribution toward the institution’s $500 million fundraising goal to build new state-of-the-art campuses in Manhattanville.

 In 2022, Smith donated to both of his alma maters again — gifting $10 million to each institution for the development of new scholarship programs.
-These new funds will focus on creating inroads into the Universities for graduating students from Historically Black Colleges and Universities (HBCUs) and who have a commitment to diversity and inclusion, or have overcome hardships during their academic journey.
+These new funds focus on creating inroads into the universities for graduating students from Historically Black Colleges and Universities (HBCUs) and those who have overcome hardships during their academic journey.